Dana2021/try-manubot/README.md

-# Try Manubot: Practice editing this manuscript
+# Project 1: London Bike-Sharing

 <!-- usage note: edit the H1 title above to personalize the manuscript -->